 If you have livestock, it pays to be prepared early in case of emergencies.

-Develop an emergency plan which includes your livestock and consider the following:
+Develop an emergency plan that includes your livestock.
+You should:

 - check whether local arrangements cater for relocation of livestock

 - coordinate relocation of domestic animals and livestock with neighbours, friends or livestock associations as early as possible